excellenteasy/grunt-pathfinder/README.md

 # grunt-importjs

-> Detect JS dependencies and import them into your project
+> Detect JS dependencies and insert them into a tempalte

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._